 IF YOUR PUPPY IS SICK:

 Seek professional help.
 CALL YOUR VETERINARIAN.
-You have chosen to have a tiny breed as your new family member.
-With tiny breeds such as Yorkies, you must act quickly if your puppy becomes ill.
+You have chosen to have a toy breed as your new family member.
+With toy breeds such as Yorkies, you must act quickly if your puppy becomes ill.
 Their size prohibits waiting to get help.

 ALLOW YOUR PUPPY TIME TO REST: